Japanese traditional dance: Folk dances

 There are a wide variety of folk dances in Japan.
 Folk dances are often the basis from which other dance forms developed.
 An example of a Japanese folk dance is the sparrow dance (雀踊り, suzume odori), a dance based upon the fluttering movements of the Eurasian tree sparrow.
 It was first performed and improvised by stonemasons who were constructing Sendai Castle for the daimyō Date Masamune.
 The emblem of the Date clan incorporates two tree sparrows.
 The sparrow dance is now performed yearly in Sendai, Miyagi Prefecture at the Aoba festival in mid-May.
 School children in Miyagi prefecture learn and perform the sparrow dance, especially during the Obon Festival.

 Bon odori is a type of folk dance performed during the Obon Festival.
 It was originally a dance to welcome the spirits of the dead.
 These dances and the music that accompanies them are different for every region of Japan.
 Usually, the bon dance involves people dancing around a yagura, a high wooden scaffold.
 The people move either counter clockwise or clockwise, away and towards the yagura.
 Sometimes they switch direction.

-The movements and gestures in a bon dance often depict the history, work or geography of the region.
+The movement and gestures in a bon dance often depict the history, work or geography of the region.
 For example, tankō bushi is a coal mining work song that originates from Miike Mine in Kyushu, and the movements in the dance depict digging, cart pushing and lantern hanging.
 Soran Bushi is a sea shanty, and the movements in the dance depict net dragging and luggage hoisting.
 Bon dances may employ the use of different utensils, such as fans, small towels and wooden hand clappers.
 For the hanagasa odori, the dancers use straw hats with flowers on them.

 (地唄舞, Jiuta mai) (or kamigata mai) is a refined dance form that comes from the pleasure quarters in Osaka and Kyoto.
 The dance style is represented by classical elements of mai style such as fan movements, pantomime and circular movements.
 This form of dance is intended to be performed only by women.